 So, what exactly do I mean by starting together?

-You know those movie scenes where the band of imperfect heroes walks into the haunted house, or the cave with bats, or the scary room?
+Do you know those movie scenes where the band of imperfect heroes walks into the haunted house, or the cave with bats, or the scary room?
 It’s that shared experience of the entire team opening the door, all wondering at the same moment, “What’s in here?”
 The point is, we’re all in this thing together, and we’re going to make the same mistakes together, too.

 The benefits of starting together can be enormous for a product team, or any team.
 Think of all the wonderful things that happen when people grapple with a problem together, where everyone on the team brings their unique perspective to a shared challenge.

 Another way to understand the value of starting together is to think about what happens when you don’t.

 Think of the lone UX researcher spending months getting ahead of the team, doing interviews solo, testing prototypes solo, etc.